 Role of School Governor

 Mill Lane School has a dedicated, supportive and enthusiastic body of governors.
 Its members are volunteers drawn from the community, parents, Oxfordshire County Council and school staff.
 School governors form a team called the Governing Body.
-To improve its effectiveness the Governing Body is divided up into three sub-committees

 The responsibilities of the Governing Body include: